 --format=json to the command call.
-Note that the cache related commands do not have this support yet, but all other commands has.
+Note that the cache-related commands do not have this support yet, but all other commands have.

-Check the changelog for full list of changes and updates
+Check the changelog for a full list of changes and updates

-The rewrite of the plugin makes it much easier for us to develop and release new features in a higher pace.
-We have planned new performance focused features in the plugin to be released very soon!
+The rewrite of the plugin makes it much easier for us to develop and release new features at a higher pace.
+We have planned new performance-focused features in the plugin to be released very soon!

 Image resize on the fly

 The first big feature to be released after the 3.0.0 release is the release of Accelerated Domains Image Resizing support.
-This feature enables you to resize all your images, at the Accelerated Domains edge on the fly, and deliver the right image size to the right browser size.
-This will reduce the amount of unused bytes sent to the browser, and relief the browser of a lot of work when it comes to downscaling images on smaller viewports.
-All good things for performance, and especially for performance on small screen devices.
+This feature enables you to resize all your images at the Accelerated Domains edge on the fly and deliver the right image size to the right browser size.
+This will reduce the number of unused bytes sent to the browser and relief the browser of a lot of work when it comes to downscaling images on smaller viewports.
+All good things for performance, especially for performance on small-screen devices.

 Preloading static assets at the Accelerated Domains edge